Rakel Hönnudóttir

-Rakel Hönnudóttir (born 30 December 1988) is an Icelandic footballer and musician who plays as a striker for Besta deild kvenna club Breiðablik and the Iceland national team.
+Rakel Hönnudóttir (born 30 December 1988) is an Icelandic footballer who plays as a striker for Besta deild kvenna club Breiðablik and the Iceland national team.
 She represented her country at the UEFA Women's Championship in 2009 and 2013.
 Despite being a striker, she has seldom played as one for the national team, even featuring at right back.

 Club career

 Rakel was born and grew up in Akureyri, a city in North Iceland.
 Throughout her youth club career she played for Þór up until 2006 when the two biggest football teams in Akureyri decided to join their women's teams and call them Þór/KA.
 In January 2009 Rakel went on loan to Brøndby IF of the Danish Elitedivisionen.
 She became the first foreign player at Brøndby's female section, who were the reigning national champions.
 She returned to Iceland in April and continued playing for Þór/KA in the Úrvalsdeild.
 She played in the Champions League with Þór/KA.

 In November 2011, Rakel signed with Breiðablik where she remained for six seasons.
 At Breiðablik, Rakel scored a total of 46 goals in 103 league appearances.
 She spent the 2018 Damallsvenskan season in Sweden with IF Limhamn Bunkeflo, before signing for English FA WSL club Reading in January 2019.
 In December 2019, Rakel ended her 11-month spell with Reading and returned to Iceland with Breiðablik.